nckvDev/pokedex-react-ts/README.md

 ## 📷 Screenshot
 [![Screenshot](https://github.com/carlosdancr/pokedex-react/blob/main/public/screenshot.png?raw=true "Screenshot")](https://github.com/carlosdancr/pokedex-react/blob/main/public/screenshot.png?raw=true "Screenshot")

-## 📝 Descrição do projeto
+## 📝 Project description
-Essa Pokédex foi feita em ReactJS + TypeScript.
-Inicialmente o boilerplate da aplicação foi criado utilizando o Vite, que tem se mostrado bastante performático em aplicações front-end.
-Foi utilizado Syled-components devido à grande necessidade de manipular o CSS para gerar estilos condicionais.
-Também foi utilizado a biblioteca Material UI para criar a paginação da aplicação.
-Para finalizar, todos os dados dos pokémons foram pegos da API: PokéApi.
+This Pokédex was made in ReactJS + TypeScript.
+Initially, the application's boilerplate was created using Vite, which has shown itself to be quite performant in front-end applications.
+We used Syled-components due to the great need to manipulate CSS to generate conditional styles.
+The Material UI library was also used to create the application's pagination.
+Finally, all the pokémon data was taken from the API: PokéApi.

-## 💻 Features do projeto
+## 💻 Project features
-- Opção de pesquisar pokémon por nome ou ID
+- Option to search pokemon by name or ID
-- Filtrar pokémons pelo tipo
+- Filter pokemons by type
-- Paginação
+- Pagination
 - Lazy Loading
-- Responsividade
+- responsiveness
-- Validação de formulário
+- form validation
-- Validação de dados da API
+- API data validation

 ## 🚀 Tecnologias e ferramentas utilizadas
 - ReactJS